evidentlyai/evidently/docs/book/get-started/tutorial-llm.md

 {% endhint %}

 {% hint style="info" %}
 **OpenAI key**.
-Pass it as an environmental variable.
+Pass it as an environment variable: [see docs](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety).
 You will incur costs when running this eval.
 {% endhint %}

 For more complex or nuanced checks, you can use LLMs as a judge.
 This requires creating an evaluation prompt asking LLMs to assess the text by specific criteria, for example, tone or conciseness.